-In light of the COVID-19 situation, the University has adopted a series of changes to reduce rates of infection in the community and this includes the postponement of some events.
-The Faculty of Science has rescheduled the 2020 work experience program to 28 September to 2 October (Term 3-4 School Holidays).
-We will continue to follow expert government and health advice, and prioritise the health, safety and wellbeing of our staff, students and visitors.
+In light of the COVID-19 situation, the University has adopted a series of changes to reduce rates of infection in the community.
+We continue to follow expert government and health advice, and prioritise the health, safety and wellbeing of our staff, students and visitors.